RobotNerd/prose-english-format/README.md

 Prose files containing the actual narrative writing can be placed in the root directory or in subfolders.

-Here's a simple example with everything in the project root directory:
+Here is a simple example with everything in the project root directory:

 ```
 my-project/